 High voltage installations and temporary builder's supplies

-Because of the additional safety and operational constraints that are associated with high voltage installations and temporary builders supplies, these connection services are offered as Standard connection service.
+Because of the additional safety and operational constraints that are associated with high voltage installations and temporary builders supplies, these connection services are offered as standard connection service.

-Multi occupant development
+Multi occupant developments

 All strata title developments are assessed and offered either: